php/php-langspec/spec/05-types.md

 This type is binary, signed, and uses twos-complement representation for negative values.
 The range of values that can be stored is implementation-defined; however, the range [-2147483648, 2147483647], must be supported.
-This range must be of a fixed size.
+This range must be finite.

 Certain operations on integer values produce a mathematical result that cannot be represented as an integer.
 Examples include the following: